-4. The Company's Board of Directors are responsible for the other information.
-The other information comprises the information included in the Directors' report but does not include the financial statements and our auditor's report thereon.
+The Company's Board of Directors are responsible for the other information.
+Other information comprises the information included in the Director's report but does not include the financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.